 I think if you like the book of this story, you’ll like the app.
 It doesn’t have any extra special interactive elements.

 There’s No Place Like Space

-I love this book and how much information it gives readers.
-However, I didn’t like that I couldn’t skip ahead in the story like most other book apps.
+I love this app and how much information it gives readers.
+However, I didn’t like that I couldn’t skip ahead in the story like most other book apps for kids.

 Little Critter All By Myself

 The story app is exactly the same as it’s book counterpart, the only interactive elements are when you touch pictures, you see and hear the word like “socks” or “door.

 Andrew’s teacher wants Andrew to tell her a word that begins with the letter N. Andrew responds, “No.” And so starts this educational and silly story of Andrew and his words.
 Between scenes we can tilt the screen to steer Andrew through the hallways and Andrew’s parents into a parking space.
 The teacher sends Andrew to the principal.
 The principal sends Andrew to the mayor.
 The mayor to the president, who finally understands Andrew.
 Andrew is a genius.

 The Going to Bed Book